napassornl/napassornl.github.io/_posts/2017-11-10-Network-Security.md

 To get more information besides the IP address, I have written a Python script that parses through the raw data packets received from the socket or application-transport interface.
 Thus, using the struct method, we are able to get and display the information of the IP packet as shown above:

 # Program Run Down
-The whitelist program lets the user specify the whitelist in the CIDR (Classless Inter-Domain Routing) format and writes the list as a text file to be uploaded when network monitor program is intialized.
+The **whitelist.py program** obtains input IP networks from user, in form of CIDR (Classless Inter-Domain Routing) blocks, to generate a whitelist for network monitoring.
+After receiving these inputs, it checks that each address represents a valid network.
+If it does, the program writes the text value to a file to be loaded from when the **network_monitor.py program** is initialized.

+The user may specify a custom whitelist file, in order to be able to maintain separate whitelists (for separate networks, or for testing purposes).
+By default, new valid networks will be appended to the existing whitelist file to avoid overwriting previous list entries.

-The network monitor program then opens the text file and makes each element in the file a IPv4 Network which consists of IPv4 address objects.
+Next, the **network_monitor.py program** opens the text file created in the **whitelist.py program** and makes each element in the file a IPv4 Network which consists of IPv4 address objects.
 There may be many IPv4 Network objects so they are all stored in an array.

 When our host receives a data packet from the internet, the network monitor program:

-1) Catches the IP packet from the socket,
+1) Continuously catches IP packets arriving in the socket,
-2) Parses the IP header to obtain relevant information including Source IP address, Destination IP address, Transport Protocol, DSCP (Differentiated Services) - delay, throughput, reliability, cost - and Precedence values,
+2) Parses the IP headers to obtain relevant information including Source IP address, Destination IP address, Transport Protocol, DSCP (Differentiated Services) - delay, throughput, reliability, cost - and Precedence values,
 3) Checks whether the IP address matches those generated in the whitelist.
-If there is a match, the packet information is stored in a file and the unsafe packets are stored in another file,
+If there is a match, the packet information is stored in a file called "SAFE.txt" and the unsafe packets are stored in another file called "UNSAFE.txt",
-4) Eventually, the program will display the list of unsafe and safe IP packets on the screen and allow the user to do manipulations.
+4) The program will also print whether the packets are unsafe or safe on the console.

-As packets keep coming in, the program records the statistics of packets being accepted or dropped and then writes them into a file or displays it in the user interface.
+The **network_stats.py program** reads in the information from whitelist file, "SAFE.txt", and/or blacklist file, "UNSAFE.txt", created by the **network_monitor.py program**, and prints to the screen depending on user selections for what to display.
+Specifically, the program prompts the user to enter "W" for whitelist reporting, "B" for blacklist reporting, or "A" for reporting on all.

 # Deliverables and Conclusion

-This project is still ongoing so stay tune for updates here and in [Github](https://github.com/napassornl/Network-Security)!
+Chekk out my [Github](https://github.com/napassornl/Network-Security) to try it out!
+Note: that the **network_monitor.py program** only works with Windows.
+We experience some issues when running the program on Linux.

 [Photo Credits](https://blog.equinix.com/blog/2017/08/24/how-to-create-a-security-inspection-zone-at-the-digital-edge/)